An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: The Causal Model Behind the Changes-in-Changes Estimator

-On the one hand, we assume that not only the distribution of $U_t$ is time-invariant but that also $U_t$ is itself constant over time ($U_0=U_1$), then we have $Y_1=\sd(Y_0)$ so this map can be estimated via multivariate regression from independent copies of the pair $(Y_0, Y_1)$.
-While observation setups where the pair $(Y_0, Y_1)$ is observed arise classically in many practical applications where we observe a unit in the control group pre- and post-intervention, the assumption that $U_0=U_1$ is more tenuous.
+Recall that the source of randomness in the proposed causal model are latent random vectors $U_{i,t}$ which can be thought of as summarizing a unit's intrinsic characteristics.
+If we not only assume that the distribution $\nu$ of control group latent vectors is time-invariant but further that the latent variables are constant over time (i.e., $U_{i,0}=U_{i,1}$ for all control units $i$), then we have $Y_{i;C,1}=\sd(Y_{i;C,0})$; this map can be estimated via multivariate regression from independent copies of the pair $(Y_{C,0}, Y_{C,1})$.
+In many practical applications, pairs of potential outcomes $(Y_{i;C,0}, Y_{i;C,1})$ are observed, but in general the assumption that $U_{i,0}=U_{i,1}$ for all control units is more tenuous.
 Moreover, this setup leaves out an important class of problems where the units in the control group can differ between $t=0$ and $t=1$.
-A canonical example arises in the context of genomics and more specifically of single-cell RNA-Seq data where each unit corresponds to a cell.
-Measuring the gene expression levels of a cell is a destructive process and, as a result, a given cell may be only measured once so that coupled observations of the form $(Y_{0}, Y_{1})$ are not available.
-Instead, we observe independent copies of $Y_0$ as well as independent copies of $Y_1$.
-While difficult, this problem can be solved at the cost of additional assumptions of the function $\sd$.
-This problem is sometimes referred to as \emph{uncoupled regression} and it arises in various applications, far beyond the genomics example described above~\citep[see, e.g.,][]{RigWee19}.
+A canonical example arises in genomics where in single-cell RNA-Seq data each unit corresponds to a cell.
+Measuring the gene expression levels of a cell is a destructive process, and as a result a given cell may be only measured once.
+Therefore, coupled potential outcomes of the form $(Y_{i;C,0}, Y_{i;T,1})$ are not available.
+Instead, one observes independent copies of $Y_{C,0}$ as well as independent copies of $Y_{C,1}$.
+While difficult, this problem can be solved at the cost of additional assumptions on the natural trend $\sd$.
+This problem is sometimes referred to as \emph{uncoupled regression} and it arises in various applications, far beyond the genomics example described above~\citep[see, e.g.,][]{RigWee19, balabdaoui2021unlinked, slawski2022permuted}.

-It can be shown that the natural drift $\sd$ is identifiable from uncoupled data if it is monotone\footnote{In fact, following Brenier's polar factorization theorem, it can be seen that monotonicity is in some sense the weakest possible assumption that ensures identifiability.} with known monotonicity (either increasing or decreasing).
-This follows for example from assuming that both $h_0$ and $h_1$ are monotone increasing, which are the main assumptions employed in the study of the CiC estimator.
-In fact, in the one-dimension case, the unique monotone increasing function $\sd$ such that $\mu_1=\sd_\# \mu_0$ is given by $F_1^{-1}\circ F_0$ where $F_t$ denotes the cumulative distribution function (CDF) of $Y_t$ for $t=0,1$.
-This follows from Brenier's theorem presented in Section~\ref{sec:CIC_OT}.
-In turn, a consistent estimator $\hat \sd$ of $\sd$ may be obtained by plugging-in empirical CDFs.